 Prior to this recycled filament had not been on our radar but since completing the project we decided to make the switch and become an environmentally conscious design and manufacturing company.
 This was enabled thanks to Ravi Toor, the managing director of Filamentive, a recycled filament wholesalers.
 With Filamentive being found the same year as 3D Folkes it was like it was meant to be and quickly we became exclusive, making Filamentive our sole filament supplier.

 The environmental benefits of our decision are astounding thanks to the lower energy costs and, of course, the reduced need for more plastic.
 No longer are we contributing to the unnecessary use of valuable resources, the release of pollution or the destruction of habitats.
 However, we know we can do more.
 Due to the advancements in technology it is now possible to have an in-house recycling process whereby we are able to recycle any prints which may, for whatever reason, go to waste.
 We aren’t quite there yet but this is something we will certainly be looking to do in the future so that we will wholeheartedly be taking care of our clients and the world they live in.

-Thanks to our partnership with Filamentive, we, as a company, have reduced our environmental footprint and this is something we could not be prouder of and we hope you are to.
+Thanks to our partnership with Filamentive, we, as a company, have reduced our environmental footprint and this is something we could not be prouder of.